MercuryWorkshop/fakemurk/README.md

 ### READ THIS IT IS IMPORTANT!!!

 If you simply press ctrl-d on the devmode screen and proceed as normal, there's a good chance you'll be stuck on the "enrolling device" screen forever.
-What you want to do is press space to proceed, and then press refresh+power.
+What you want to do is press space to **disable devmode**, and then press refresh+power.
 This will result in a "Chrome OS is missing or damaged" screen.
 THIS IS SUPPOSED TO HAPPEN!.
 Press escape+refresh+power, then ctrl+d and enter to enable devmode.
 When you get back to the "OS verification screen" press Ctrl-D to boot.

 (note that if you have a "dedede" chromebook, the steps for enabling and disabling devmode are slightly different but you should already know or know how to google)